Need Community Service Hours for School? Help Homeless Animals!

 - Inform People About an Animal Related Issue – Choose an issue that affects animals (such as the importance of spaying/neutering or the problems with chaining dogs) and inform you friends, family, classmates, and/or neighbors about how they can help.
 Make signs, pass out handouts, speak at your church or school, show a movie that tells about the subject at a public place . . . there are so many ways to get the word out!

 - Pet First Aid Kits – Work at our facility to assemble pet first aid kits.
 We also need help getting materials donated to place in these kits.

 To receive community service hours:

-- you must complete a Volunteer Application for Volunteer Hours
+- complete a Volunteer Application for Volunteer Hours

 - have the application approved by the Volunteer Coordinator